IIP-Design/social-link-optimizer/docs/admin-user-guide.md

 title: Guide for Web Managers
 ---

+This page is intended for web managers who will be constructing the social links landing page (ie. missions).
+It'll guide you through adding, configuring, and deleting content a social links landing page.

 ## Add a New Mission

 From the WordPress admin dashboard, navigate to the **Social Links > Settings** sub-menu in the admin sidebar on the left hand side.